microsoft/typespec/packages/website/docs/extending-cadl/basics.md

 ## Testing

 Cadl provide a testing framework to help testing library.
+Examples here are shown using `mocha` but any other JS test framework can be used.

 ### Define the testing library